Cube Shapes With Pictures in Photoshop

 Step #6: Cmd (⌘)+ T Again ~

-✗ Hit the keyboard shortcut: Cmd(⌘)+T again, Right-Click and select Flip Horizontal.
+✗ With the dupicate layer selected, hit the keyboard shortcut: Cmd(⌘)+T again, Right-Click and select Flip Horizontal.

 Step #7: Adjust the Shapes ~